Raafay-Qureshi/RapidResponseAI/docs/TESTING_GUIDE.md

 python backend/tests/test_orchestrator.py
 ```

 This harness injects lightweight dummy data clients so the orchestrator can run through data fetching, agent execution, status updates, and plan synthesis entirely offline.
-Expect status logs from every agent and a final “All DisasterOrchestrator tests passed!” message.
+It now also runs regression checks on `_build_master_prompt`, ensuring the five agent JSON blocks are injected and that the required section headers are present (Executive Summary, Situation Overview, and all communication templates).
+Expect status logs from every agent, prompt test assertions, and a final “All DisasterOrchestrator tests passed!” message.

+> **Tip:** If you only need to validate the prompt formatter, set up the environment once (installing `geopandas`, `shapely`, etc. from `backend/requirements.txt`) and re-run `python backend/tests/test_orchestrator.py`.
+The prompt tests execute immediately after the async pipeline and do not require any external APIs or LLM calls.

 ---